lichader/wine-product-app/breakdowns-api/README.md

 ## Run locally

-This spring boot app is built atop of JDK16.
-Please make sure you run the command in JDK16 environment.
+This spring boot app is built atop of JDK 17.
+Please make sure you have JDK 17 installed.

 You can run the api directly in terminal by using following command